 Pressing the left or right arrow key in any one of the ON-LINE STATUS screens will cause the LCD to scroll through the four screens.
-We will discuss the ON-LINE -STATUS screens 2, 3, and 4 in more detail in chapter 0 Line Condition Status Display.
+We will discuss the ON-LINE -STATUS screens 2, 3, and four in more detail in the section Line Condition Status Display in chapter ten.